 Like almost anything that you do, photography has many sides to it.
 One side is the joy of shooting the images, of editing and creating that final representation of your idea and vision.
 Then there is all the "necessary evils" that come with it.
 One such necessary evil is to think about (and act on) how to store your files, and how to keep them safe.

 Over the years I have gone from not really bothering, to structuring the files, to losing files due to technical mishaps, to actively setting up a process where my files are reasonably safe.

 In this text, I will explain how I store my files, and the tools that I use to keep them safe.
 Let's start by looking at how my files move around during their life.
 This is centered around my photography workflow, but can really be applied to any files you happen to have:

 I currently do my image editing in Adobe Lightroom, and the Lightroom catalog file (or files: I keep one catalog per year), is of course also located on my laptop hard drive.

 That said, I have a few principles that will affect my working processes.

 Apart from these three storage-related principles, I have a fourth one: I don't want to manually do stuff to keep things going.

 That fourth principle has a simple answer: automation.
 Well, there are two elements to that, really: automation and a NAS.
-The NAS I have is not super fancy, it's pretty old (I have had it for soon six years when writing this in early 2018), but it does the job.
+The NAS I have is not super fancy, it's pretty old (I think I bought it in 2012), but it does the job.